mescuwa/Apollyon-Benchmark/README.md

 ---

-*(This leaderboard will be updated as new results are scored.)*

----

 ## How to Submit a Result for Scoring

 **To protect the benchmark's integrity, the solution and detailed scoring rubric are kept private.** Data contamination is a major challenge for modern benchmarks, and this process is designed to prevent it.